aviramha/talks/rust-meetup-il-december/slides.md

 <!--
 Maybe talk about SEH/try except that would be a good example of how I viewed unsafe when I first heard about it.
 -->

 ---

-# syscalls

-- Syscalls are the way to call the kernel from user mode.
-- They are the only way to do things like file IO, network IO, etc.
-- Syscalls are usually done by calling the `syscall` instruction.
-- Most applications use libc as a wrapper to do syscalls.

----